How Does Barometric Pressure Affect Fishing?

 What Causes The Barometric Pressure To Change?

-The changes in barometric pressure come from a combination of changing winds, air temperatures, and the Earth’s rotation and these come together to create either high-pressure weather systems or low-pressure weather systems.
+The changes in barometric pressure come from a combination of changing winds, air temperatures, and the Earth’s rotation.
+These come together to create either high-pressure weather systems or low-pressure weather systems.

-This is how sailors use barometers to detect weather changes, as if the barometric pressure starts dropping quickly it is a sure sign of some cold bad weather coming in the form of a low-pressure system.
+This is how sailors use barometers to detect weather changes; if the barometric pressure starts dropping quickly, it is a sure sign of some cold, bad weather coming in the form of a low-pressure system.
 If the barometric pressure goes up, it is a sign of good weather coming.

 Airing Up

 Thanks very much for reading my article.
-I hope you enjoyed it and now understand barometric pressure and how it affects fish and possibly your fishing success.
-Of course, it is not an exact science as other conditions play a role as well, but it is one you should keep your eye on.
+I hope you enjoyed it and now understand barometric pressure, how it affects fish, and how using one can improve your fishing chances.
+Of course, it is not an exact science, as other conditions, such as the importance of water pH level, can also affect your fishing chances, but it is a factor you should keep your eye on.

-Our best portable barometer the Trac Outdoors Fishing Barometer is a great buy for fishermen and is a very affordable option.
-If you don’t already own a watch specifically for outdoor sports use then go for the Suunto Core.
+Our best portable barometer, the Trac Outdoors Fishing Barometer, is an ideal unit suited for fishermen and is a very affordable option.
+If you don’t already own a watch specifically for outdoor sports use, then go for the Suunto Core.

-Please share this article with your fishing buddies and why not take a look at some of our others such as our in-depth review on the best jackets and suits for fishing in the rain and cold.
+Please share this article with your fishing buddies, and why not look at some of our others, such as our in-depth review on the best jackets and suits for fishing in the rain and cold.